u3shit/neptools/COMPILE.md

 CXX=g++-5.3.0 CXXFLAGS="-O3 -DNDEBUG" LINKFLAGS="-whatever" ./waf configure
 ```

+You can use `CXXFLAGS_NEPTOOLS`, `LINKFLAGS_NEPTOOLS`, etc. to add flags only
+used during compiling Neptools, and `CXXFLAGS_EXT` etc. to add flags only used
+during compiling bundled libs.

+Some useful flags for configure:

+* `--optimize`: produce some default optimization, but keep assertions enabled.
+* `--optimize-ext`: optimize ext libs even if Neptools itself is not optimized
+  (will also remove debug info).
+* `--release`: `--optimize` + no asserts
+* `--system-boost`: use external Boost, see next section for warnings

 If everything goes well, you'll get an executable in `build/stcm-editor`.

 Boost with C++14
 ----------------

+**Note**: This is no longer needed, but you can still manually compile and use a
+standalone version of boost.
+Please note that you need boost compiled with c++14
+support.
+If you want to use your distribution's build, it'll most likely have a
+C++98 ABI version, which means it'll probably compile but crash randomly when
+run.
+Unless you want to avoid all this pain, use the bundled build above.

 [Download the latest release][boost-dl], and look at
 [getting started][boost-getting-started] guide, specially the 5.2. section.
 If